Olegkor44/Pancakeswap_Sniper_Bot_BSC/README.md

 3. Open Pancakeswap_SniperBot_BSC.exe
 4. Next, understand intuitively.
 If you have questions, click on the help button on the top left.
 5. Enjoy!
+# Contact me:
+IF YOU HAVE ANY TROUBLES/BUGS WITH PROGRAM, YOU CAN TELL ME ABOUT IT ON: melrose9912@gmail.com